"It's been 3 years...." (9-1-39)

 News of Germany’s sudden action against Poland had come as a horrifying shock, but the country had been prepared for it.
 Britain was now the guarantor of Poland.
 It had never guaranteed Austria or Czechoslovakia.

-The British-Polish Treaty calls for British aid if Poland, believing its independence threatened, because of an attack direct or indirect, invokes it.
+The British-Polish treaty calls for British aid if Poland, believing its independence threatened, because of an attack direct or indirect, invokes it.

-Polish Ambassador Raczyński, acting on instructions from his government, told Lord Halifax that German troops had crossed the frontier and attacked at four points early this morning and that German planes had bombed a number of Polish towns.
+Polish Ambassador Raczinski, acting on instructions from his government, told Lord Halifax that German troops had crossed the frontier and attacked at four points early this morning and that German planes had bombed a number of Polish towns.

 British war declaration near